thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **BIA** - Business Impact Analysis.
 Identifies organizational risk.
 Ex. could be something physical like an office/data center that could be at risk for power going out, or virtual like RTO, RPO stats.
 - **Blue Team** - The defense side of security like the IT admins or cybersecurity analysts.
 Contrast this with the red team.
 - **Business Continuity Loss** - Can't fulfill contracts because of breakdown of infrastructure system.
+- **CAPEC** - Common Attack Pattern and Enumeration Classification.
+Knowledge base by MITRE that focuses on application security.
 - **CASB** - Cloud Access Security Broker - A Cloud Access Security Broker, or CASB, is cloud-hosted software or on-premises software or hardware that act as an intermediary between users and cloud service providers.
 See [this](https://www.skyhighsecurity.com/en-us/cybersecurity-defined/what-is-a-casb.html) for more details.
+- **CCE** - Common Configuration Enumeration.
+Scheme for secure configuration checks across multiple sources.
+Basically these are best practice statements.
 - **Compliance Scan** - Scan that just goes through a checklist.
 Think PCI DSS scanning.
 - **CDM** - Continuous Diagnostics and Mitigation - Helps US government agencies identify cybersecurity risks.
 - **Compensating Control** - Secondary control that compensates the primary control.
 Ex. you may require a 16 digit password, but if the system doesn't allow for more than 12 digits, a compensating control could be to add 2FA.
 - **CPE** - Common Platform Enumeration - scheme that nmap, or any other tool, can use to fingerprint/identify hardware devices, OS version, applications, etc. This is developed by MITRE.
+- **CVE** - Common Vulnerabilities and Exposures.
+Scheme for identifying vulnerabilities.
+This was developed by MITRE and adopted by NIST.
+CVE-YYYY-### (this is how CVEs are identified, YYYY is the year).
+- **CVSS** - Common Vulnerability Scoring System.
+This is a more objective measure at deciding how critical a vulnerability is.
+Scored on 0-10.
+Uses exploit and impact with temporal and environmental factors to determine this score.
 - **Discovery Scan** - A scan that just inventories what's out there, think nmap.
 Fast, but not in depth.
 - **DLP** - Data Loss Prevention, to prevent data exfiltration.
 - **Diamond Model of Intrusion Analysis** - Describes cyber attacks in the shape of a diamond with four parts: Adversary, Infrastructure, Capability, Target.